Join Anna Maria’s

 Flatten with a rolling pin to about 1/4- inch thick, approximately 9” x 12” (22 x 30 cm).

-Using a pizza wheel, cut first in strips about 2 inch wide.
+Using a pizza wheel, cut first in strips about 2 inches wide.

 Then cut diagonally to form rhomboidal shapes.